 - Devolution of Adult Education Board (AEB) represents a significant opportunity to demonstrate the impact of local control of skills funding on communities, through the ability to align c.£130m per annum of skills funding to better meet the needs of residents and businesses in line with the priorities as set out within the Regional Skills Plan.
 There is a risk that this opportunity will not be taken if not managed appropriately. - Housing & Regeneration priorities and objectives are contingent on the deployment of funding secured through Devolution and subsequent agreements with the Government, including acquisitions by the Authority directly and joint ventures and investments.
 The impact of the COVID-19 pandemic on the property market may have consequences for programme delivery, progress towards Government targets and the financial risk profile of the Authority's investments and acquisitions. - With the impact of COVID-19 on local authority priorities and resourcing, there is a risk that progress with local plans could be hampered.
 This is a risk that the Authority does not control, with a consequence for securing continuing funding, support and confidence from Whitehall to achieve the Authority's outcomes. - the Authority's members and partners will not meet the region's carbon budget reduction netzero CO2 by 2041 (and attendant interim targets) due to a variety of structural and operational factors, including the pace of transition within key industries and sectors and the scale of government investment and legislation. - 5G is a complex, multi-stakeholder project which is part of the national Test Beds and Trials programme within the Department for Digital, Culture, Media & Sport (DCMS).
 There is managed risk inbuilt within the programme regarding the market response, the technical requirements of a hitherto largely untested (at scale) technology, and the extent to which we as a region can build the mix of supply and demand that will be needed to realise maximum economic and social value for the region.
-Additionally, WM5G has currently no secured guaranteed funding in place beyond March 2022.
+WM5G is a short term undertaking which will close when the test bed programme comes to an end.